nasa/openmct/e2e/README.md

 ### (TBD) Test Design

-How to make tests robust to function in other contexts (VISTA, VIPER, etc.)
+- How to make tests robust to function in other contexts (VISTA, VIPER, etc.)
   - Leverage the use of pluginFixtures.js like getOrCreateDomainObject

-How to make tests faster and more resiliant
+- How to make tests faster and more resilient
   - When possible, navigate directly by URL
   - Leverage ```await page.goto('/', { waitUntil: 'networkidle' });```
   - Avoid repeated setup to test to test a single assertion.
 Write longer tests with multiple soft assertions.

 #### Annotations